Jackfcs/cv-project/README.md

 [Click here for a live demo.](https://jackfcs.github.io/cv-project/)

-The app was created using React as part of The Odin Project curriculum.

 I used [html2pdf](https://www.npmjs.com/package/html2pdf.js/v/0.9.0) to create the downloadable pdf of the completed CV.

 ## How To Use